-The National New Play Network was founded in 1998 by David Goldman, who was then serving as Special Programs Director of the Eugene O’Neill Theatre Center, and the Center’s Founder and Chairman George C. White.
-They convened a group of artistic and managing leaders from theaters that had demonstrated a proven commitment to the development and production of new plays and 13 founding NNPN Members quickly began sharing the work of the artists they and their audiences loved.
+Working with George C. White, Founder David Goldman, then serving as Special Programs Director of the Eugene O’Neill Theatre Center, convened a group of artistic and managing leaders from organizations that had demonstrated a commitment to the development and production of new plays, launching NNPN’s legacy of sharing the work of the artists they and their audiences admired.

 NNPN’s current 30 Core Member theaters can now be found among the glaciers of Alaska, deserts of New Mexico, in heartland cities in Iowa and Kansas, the mountains of Utah, the suburbs of New Jersey, and the hubs of theater metropolises like Miami, Chicago, and Los Angeles.
 Launched in 2012, the Associate Member category includes more than 100 theaters ranging in annual budget size from $50,000 to nearly $40 million, and in cities like Eugene, Oregon, Bloomington, Indiana and Weston, Vermont as well as New York, Chicago and Los Angeles.

 By its tenth anniversary, NNPN had earned support from major foundations and become renowned for its innovations within the industry such as the National Showcase of New Plays, the Annual Conference, and the Continued Life for New Plays Fund.
 Other programs developed as NNPN’s membership grew, increasing the Network’s impact on theater-makers and theaters nationwide.
 These new programs include paid residencies for playwrights and producers, the administration of two annual commissions, a Collaboration Fund for projects between Member Theaters or Members and specific theater-makers, and a joint project with the Kennedy Center and the Stanford Center for New Plays to workshop new plays by writers at the MFA level.